+The symbol $W$ denotes a finite Coxeter group equipped with the weak order, and $\F$ is the complete fan defined by a corresponding Coxeter arrangement.
 The combinatorics of the weak order is closely connected to the geometry of~$\F$.
 To generalize this close connection, we introduce fan posets and establish their basic properties.
 A {\em fan poset} $(\F,P)$ is a partial order $P$ on the maximal cones of a complete fan $\F$ in $\reals^d$, with some conditions relating the partial order to the structure of the fan.
 A complete fan $\F$ defines a cellular sphere $\Delta$.
 Not every fan is the normal fan of a polytope, but every complete fan has a dual cellular sphere~$\Gamma$ which plays the role of the polytope.
 If $(\F,P)$ is a fan poset, then the Hasse diagram of $P$ is isomorphic as a graph to the 1-skeleton of $\Gamma$. {\em Facial} intervals of $(\F,P)$ are intervals $I$ in $P$ such that, for some cone $F$ of $\F$, the interval $I$ consists of all of the maximal cones of $\F$ containing $F$.
 The fan poset $(\F,P)$ is {\em homotopy facial} if all non-facial intervals are contractible and if, for every cone $F$, the facial interval corresponding to $F$ is homotopy equivalent to a sphere of dimension $d-2-\dim F$.
 If $(\F,P)$ is homotopy facial then in particular the M\"{o}bius function of a non-facial interval is zero and the M\"{o}bius function of a facial interval corresponding to a face~$F$ is $(-1)^{d-2-\dim F}$.
 The fan poset $(\F,P)$ is {\em atomic-facial} if the facial intervals are exactly the atomic intervals.
-The definition of {\em bisimplicial} fan posets will be given in Section~\ref{fan posets}.
+The definition of {\em bisimplicial} fan posets is given in Section~\ref{fan posets}.